 LRDP Parking Supply.
 The 2005 LRDP, as amended, projected a total of approximately 17,328 parking spaces on campus by 2020/2021, including approximately 3,781 parking spaces allocated to the SOM.
 As identified in Table 3.0-6 of the 2005 LRDP Amendment 2 EIR, of this amount, there is a total of approximately 7,759 parking spaces allocated for commuter students and faculty/staff.
 The existing on-campus parking supply is approximately 10,102 spaces.
 The project site (Parking Lot 13) currently provides approximately 683 parking spaces that would be removed to construct the new parking structure and reconfigure the remaining surface parking.
 Parking Structure 1 would provide approximately 1,079 new parking spaces.
 Approximately 212 surface parking spaces would be added around the perimeter of the structure, resulting in an estimated 804 new parking spaces on the eastern portion of Parking Lot 13.
 The western portion of Parking Lot 13 would be reconfigured to provide a total of 21 new parking spaces.
-The project site.
+The project would result in a net increase of approximately 825-850 parking spaces within the project site.
 Therefore, there is approximately 10,927 to 10,952 parking spaces on campus with implementation of the proposed project.
 Consequently, the proposed project is well within the remaining parking supply allotted in the 2005 LRDP Amendment 2 EIR.